pierremgagnon/simple-secured-container/README.md

  The source image is locate in the "web" folder.
  Simply build the image by by going to the root folder of the solution and type :
  > *docker build -t web web*

- The docker file describing the image contains :
-  - the reference to the official Nginx:latest image
-  - a integration of the welcome page (confidential content) a the default home page

-As we did not make any change to the Nginx configuration, the server will listen on port 80 and use the default home page (./usr/share/nginx/html)

  # 2. Build the reverse proxy image